IVSoftware/IVSoftware.Portable.SQLiteMarkdown/README.md

 class SearchByTag      { [TagMatchTerm]  public string Tags { get; set; } }
 ```

-Each of these can use the same search input — but produce different SQL depending on the fields and attributes involved.
+Each of these can use the same search input â€” but produce different SQL depending on the fields and attributes involved.

 > Think of Split Contracts as little search adapters: they don't hold the data, they shape the search.